aileenproject/aileen-lan/Readme.md

 This code will, in conjunction with an Aileen core box, scan the local area network (LAN) for IP addresses.

-## Setup the LAN scanning sensor

-    0. Include the aileen-lan directory in the PYTHONPATH and set the SENSOR_MODULE env variable
-    1. Test if the code works:

-        import importlib
-        sensor = importlib.import_module("sensor")
-        sensor.read_sensor("/tmp/aileen-lan")

 ## Setup